nicholaspung/distraction-free-fe/README.md

 # Distraction Free FE

 An application to save titles for later viewing on subreddits that you frequently visit.
-This was created to limit the subreddit visits and designed to be very plain to discourage usage.
+This was created to limit the subreddit visits and designed to be very plain to discourage frequent usage.

+Note: to be used in conjunction with [distraction-free-api](https://github.com/nicholaspung/distraction-free-api)

 ## Key Features

-- Current Reddit Posts
+- See current top Reddit Posts
 - Ability to save titles to store for later viewing

 ## Tech Stack